mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 Phew, this was quite a trip, huh?
 I hope you found it interesting.
 You can see the actual generator implementation inside `mattermost-server` in [/app/layer_generators/main.go](https://github.com/mattermost/mattermost-server/blob/master/app/layer_generators/main.go).

-*Side note*: This is just one way of handling this problem.
-Some people are against using code-generation too much since it hides a lot of implementation and complicates the build process (you have to re-run the generators each time your interface changes).
+*Side note:* This is just one way of handling this problem.
+Not everyone wants to rely on using code-generation too much since it hides a lot of implementation and complicates the build process (you have to re-run the generators each time your interface changes).
 We've settled on this approach due to its flexibility and performance.

 If you have any notes or ideas on how this could be implemented in a cleaner way - please stop by the [Mattermost Community](https://community.mattermost.com) server - I'll be **very** glad to discuss it further.